Bryce-Summers/SimUrban/README.md

 Advisor: Jack Bringardner, NYU Professor: General Engineering and Civil Engineering.

 # Status
-In Progress.
+In Early Progress.
 I am working on this as a research project at New York Universiy in Collaboration with Transportation Engineers as well as people who care about public policy concerning transit.

 # Pull Requests
 I don't think I will accept any pull requests until I finish designing and implementing the foundational structure of the game.
 I plan to develop a standardized way that people can contribute new features and use cases.